 I built a reference cookbook of algorithms and data structures for contest problem solvers.
 It’s written in the Rust programming language, as I believe it’s ideally suited to the task.
 For more info, please check out the repository at github.com/EbTech/rust-algorithms.

-Rust and Codeforces represent two of my favorite technology communities, which I hope to bring a little bit closer together.
-If you’re a Rust programmer interested in honing your technical interview skills or solving cool programming puzzles, you might enjoy Codeforces.
+Rust and Codeforces represent two of my favorite technology communities, so I’m interested to see how they can support each other.
+If you’re a Rust programmer interested in honing your technical interview skills or solving cool algorithmic puzzles, you might enjoy Codeforces.
 If you’re a Codeforces member and find that debugging is a huge time drain, Rust’s emphasis on safety may give you a competitive edge.
-In either case, I hope this reference will help ease the learning curve for you.
-I’m still learning too, so suggestions are always welcome.
+In either case, I hope this reference will help ease the learning curve.
+I’m still learning too; suggestions are welcome!